TheRolfFR/firestorm-db/README.md

 | `array-delete` | Yes         | `number`           | Removes an element at a certain index in an array field.
 Check the PHP [array_splice](https://www.php.net/manual/function.array-splice) offset for more info. |
 | `array-splice` | Yes         | `[number, number]` | Removes certain elements.
 Check the PHP [array_splice](https://www.php.net/manual/function.array-splice) offset and length for more info.                     |

-Various other methods and constants exist in the JavaScript wrapper, which will make more sense once you learn what's actually happening behind the scenes.
+Various other methods and constants exist in the JavaScript client, which will make more sense once you learn what's actually happening behind the scenes.

-# PHP Part
+# PHP Backend

-The PHP files handle files, read, and writes, through `GET` and `POST` requests sent by the JavaScript wrapper.
+Firestorm's PHP files handle files, read, and writes, through `GET` and `POST` requests sent by the JavaScript client.
 All JavaScript methods correspond to an equivalent Axios request to the relevant PHP file.

 ## PHP setup

-The server-side files to handle requests can be found and copied [here](./php/).
+The server-side files to handle requests can be found and copied to your hosting platform [here](./php/).
 The two files that need editing are `tokens.php` and `config.php`.

 - `tokens.php` contains writing tokens declared in a `$db_tokens` array.
-These correspond to the tokens used with `firestorm.token()` in the JavaScript wrapper.
+These correspond to the tokens used with `firestorm.token()` in the JavaScript client.
 - `config.php` stores all of your collections.
 This file needs to declare a `$database_list` array of `JSONDatabase` instances.

 ```php